This post may contain affiliate links. Please read my disclosure policy.

 Ingredients

-- 2 cups all-purpose flour, plus more for rolling
+- 2 cups all-purpose flour (252g) plus extra for rolling

-- melted butter for spreading on the finished Naans
+- 1 ½ tablespoons melted butter for brushing on the finished Naan

 Instructions

-- In a large glass, dissolve the dry yeast and 1 teaspoon sugar with ¾ cup warm water (about 100-105°F).
-Allow the yeast to bloom until it’s frothy, about 10 minutes.
+- In a large measuring cup combine the water and 1 teaspoon of sugar.
+Add the yeast and set aside until frothy, about 10 minutes.

-- Sift the flour, salt, the remaining 1 teaspoon sugar and baking powder in a large mixing bowl.
+- Sift together the flour, salt and remaining sugar in a large bowl.

-- Once the yeast is frothy, gently stir in the yogurt and olive oil directly in the glass.
-Pour the yogurt mixture into the dry ingredients and mix with a fork just until incorporated.
-Just when the mixture starts to come together, mix the dough with your hands.
-It may seem a little wet but keep gently folding and working until you have a soft, slightly sticky, pliable dough.
-Cover the dough with plastic wrap or a damp tea towel and let is sit in a warm, draft-free place for 2-4 hours.
+- Once the yeast is bloomed and bubbly add the milk and oil stirring gently to combine.
+Add the egg yolk and whisk until blended.
+Pour the milk and yeast mixture into the dry ingredients.
+Mix with a fork just until incorporated.
+Once the dough starts to come together, start mixing with you hands.
+The dough will seem a little wet but keep folding and working it until you have a soft, slightly sticky, pliable dough.
+Cover the bowl with plastic wrap or a damp tea bowl and let rise for 1 to 2 hours or until doubled in size.

 Recipe Notes